-Prior to committing to a contractor for home insulation and ventilation, it’s wise to get at least three quotes.
+Prior to committing to a contractor for home insulation and ventilation services, it’s wise to get at least three quotes.
 This allows you to get a better understanding of the approaches each company proposes.
 Here are the aspects of your home insulation quote that you should be comparing to ensure the work that’s completed is something that you’ll appreciate for years to come.

-Attic Air Sealing: Beware of any insulation quote that does not include attic air sealing.
-This process involves identifying and addressing areas of the attic that can allow outside air to flow in.
+Beware of any insulation quote that does not include attic air sealing.
+This house insulation check process involves identifying and addressing areas of the attic that can allow outside air to flow in.
 Areas of concern can include can lights, false soffits, and bath fan penetrations.
 Diagnostic testing with the assistance of blower doors, smoke sticks, and infrared imaging can help an insulation contractor pinpoint trouble areas and properly estimate attic insulation cost.

-Reviews from Past Customers: In the realm of home improvement, it’s extremely rare to encounter a contractor that can quickly execute quality work at a bargain price.
-In the winter months, it’s extremely uncommon for an insulation contractor to be able to immediately commence work.
+In the realm of home improvement, it’s extremely rare to encounter a contractor that can quickly execute quality work at a bargain price.
+In the winter months, it’s even more uncommon for an insulation contractor to be able to immediately commence work.
 Reading online reviews and speaking with past customers can allow you to understand the caliber of work performed by the contractor.
 Previous customers can also share if the results of their project led to lower home energy costs.
 Learn more about questions to ask a contractor’s reference before hiring them.

-Insurance Coverage: A way that shady contractors can save on their costs is by failing to carry workers compensation and general liability insurance.
+A way that shady installers can save on their costs is by failing to carry workers compensation and general liability contractor insurance.
 This spells real trouble for homeowners, as they can be the ones footing the bill if a worker becomes injured on the job or damage is done to their home.
 Quality contractors can readily provide copies of their policies.